 And, of course, the history.
 Stepping into the thick, stifling atmosphere of a centuries-old tomb that looks as if the artisans laid down their paint-pots just yesterday.
 Learning from the guide that they got light into the depths of their ancient sepulchres while they were carving and decorating them by reflecting the sun from great sheets of electrum at the tomb entrance.
 True?
 Possibly – not sure if it was really electrum !
 But the guides demonstrated it ably enough with a metal biscuit tin.

-Standing inside Tutankhamun’s tomb … gawping at the sarcophagus that still contains the remains of the boy king … Trying unsuccessfully to grapple with the unimaginable period of time – thirty centuries – that he’d been there.
+Standing inside Tutankhamun’s tomb … gawping at the sarcophagus that still contained the remains of the boy king … Trying unsuccessfully to grapple with the unimaginable period of time – thirty-or-so centuries – that he’d been there.

 So somehow, it’s all larger than life, a little bit Hollywood, and desperately mysterious and intriguing.
 Nowhere like it on earth !
 It reached out and grabbed me.
-Almost thirty years later it shows no sign of letting go.
+More than thirty years later it shows no sign of letting go.